-The Minimize - button makes an app window shrink from the screen, but it does not close the app.
-If you are in the middle of a Spider Solitaire game and choose to minimize, the Spider Solitaire app button remains on the taskbar.
-When you click the app's taskbar button, the game will return to its previous size and be ready for you to play it.
+The Minimize button makes an app window shrink from the screen, but it does not close the app.
+If you are in the middle of using Paint 3D and choose to minimize, the Paint 3D app button remains on the taskbar.
+When you click the app's taskbar button, the app will return to its previous size and be ready for you to use it.

-When you click the Close $\times$ button, you end the card game and exit the app, and the app button is removed from the taskbar.
+When you click the Close button, you end your usage of Paint 3D and exit the app, and the app button is removed from the taskbar.